Chapter 2:

 “Rise, chosen of light… and make tremble those who thought you weak!”

-SCENE – The Rebirth
+SCENE – The rebirth

-A white glow bursts from the pentagrams.
+A white flash emerges from the pentagrams.

 It envelops Kagayaku’s body.

-He floats slowly.
+His body floats slowly.

 His arms open.